Menu

 • Children are offered the opportunity to play a musical instrument with peripatetic teachers.

-• Children are given opportunities to share their abilities, including children who learn instruments can play or show certificates during assemblies.
+• Children are given opportunities to share.
+For example, children who learn instruments can play or show certificates in class and performance assemblies.

 What children say about music at North Petherton...